- Employees can request review of dismissals of cases filed under:

 The hearing is an adversarial proceeding before an ALJ in which the parties are allowed an opportunity to present their evidence for the record.
 The ALJ who conducts the hearing will issue a decision based on the evidence and arguments presented by the parties.
 Review of the ALJ’s decision may be sought from the Administrative Review Board (ARB), which has discretion to accept or reject a case for review.
 Final ARB decisions and ALJ decisions that the ARB has declined to review may be appealed to an appropriate United States court of appeals.

-*Affordable Care Act; Clean Air Act; Comprehensive Environmental Response, Compensation and Liability Act; Consumer Financial Protection Act; Consumer Product Safety Improvement Act; Energy Reorganization Act; FDA Food Safety Modernization Act; Federal Railroad Safety Act; Federal Water Pollution Control Act; Moving Ahead for Progress in the 21st Century Act; National Transit Systems Security Act; Pipeline Safety Improvement Act; Safe Drinking Water Act; Sarbanes-Oxley Act; Seaman’s Protection Act; Solid Waste Disposal Act; Surface Transportation Assistance Act; Toxic Substances Control Act; and Wendell H. Ford Aviation Investment and Reform Act for the 21st Century Act.
+*Affordable Care Act; Anti-Money Laundering Act; Clean Air Act; Comprehensive Environmental Response, Compensation and Liability Act; Consumer Financial Protection Act; Consumer Product Safety Improvement Act; Criminal Antitrust Anti-Retaliation Act; Energy Reorganization Act; FDA Food Safety Modernization Act; Federal Railroad Safety Act; Federal Water Pollution Control Act; Moving Ahead for Progress in the 21st Century Act; National Transit Systems Security Act; Pipeline Safety Improvement Act; Safe Drinking Water Act; Sarbanes-Oxley Act; Seaman’s Protection Act; Solid Waste Disposal Act; Surface Transportation Assistance Act; Taxpayer First Act; Toxic Substances Control Act; and Wendell H. Ford Aviation Investment and Reform Act for the 21st Century Act.